-Women are often on the lookout for natural modalities, herbs and supplements that can help with certain women’s health issues without needing to take prescription medications.
+Women are often on the lookout for natural modalities, herbs and supplements that can help with certain health issues without needing to take prescription medications.
 It is commonly known among natural health practitioners that using ashwagandha root for women’s health can provide much needed support for those wanting a more natural approach.
-The 8 incredible benefits of ashwagandha root for women’s health listed below some of the very best benefits found in using ashwagandha root.
+The benefits of ashwagandha root for women’s health, listed below, will provide you with information about some of the incredible uses of ashwagandha root.

 Ashwagandha (Withania somnifera) root, an adaptogenic herb prevalent in Ayurvedic medicine and in use for more than 2,500 years is the most frequently used and highly researched adaptogenic herb.
 Adaptogens are a distinctive class of healing plants.
 They aid in balancing, restoring and protecting the body.
 Naturopath Edward Wallace describes adaptogens in the following quote: “An adaptogen doesn’t have a specific action; it helps you respond to any influence or stressor, normalizing your physiological functions.”